rkyv/rkyv/book_src/architecture/deserialize.md

 don't need to bound their deserializers, but some like `Rc` require special traits in order to deserialize properly.

-The `Pooling` trait controls how pointers which were serialized shared are deserialized.
+The `Pooling` trait controls how pointers which were serialized as shared are deserialized.
 Much like `Sharing`, `Pooling` holds some mutable state on the deserializer to allow shared pointers to the same data to coordinate with each other.
 Using the `Pool` implementation pools these deserialized shared pointers together, whereas `Unpool` clones them for each instance of the shared pointer.